-Mr. Ungerleider is the President, Managing Member, and Member of the Executive Committee of Ellington Healthcare Asset Management LLC, the manager of Ellington Healthcare Partners I, L.P., a venture capital fund that specializes in early-stage investments in BioPharma.
-In addition, he is also a Managing Member of NSIP LLC the General Partner of Ellington Healthcare Partners I, L.P.
+Mr. Ungerleider is also currently the CEO and Managing Member of Whitemarsh Capital Advisors LLC, a member of FINRA and President, Managing Member, and Member of the Executive Committee of Ellington Healthcare Asset Management LLC, the management company of Ellington Healthcare Partners I, L.P., a venture capital fund specializing in early-stage investments in BioPharma.
+In addition, he is also a Managing Member of NSIP LLC, the General Partner of Ellington Healthcare Partners I, L.P.

-Mr. Ungerleider successfully organized investors and operators into a joint partnership that was the successful bidder for twelve Broadcast Television Stations from a bankrupt estate.
-He designs and structures municipal finance programs domestically and internationally, including the first private/ municipal joint ventures for the construction of parking garages in Russia.
-Mr. Ungerleider advised an insurance holding company client on strategies leading to successful acquisitions and arranged equity infusions required to consummate the transactions.
+Mr. Ungerleider successfully organized investors and operators into a joint partnership that was the successful bidder for an extensive portfolio of Broadcast Television Stations from a bankrupt estate.
+He designs and structures municipal finance programs domestically and internationally, including the first private/ municipal joint ventures to construct parking garages in Russia.
+Mr. Ungerleider advised an insurance holding company client on strategies leading to successful multiple acquisitions and arranged equity infusions required to consummate the transactions.

 He was an early pioneer in the use of rated debt in Real Estate Finance, and the principal developer of highly successful municipal leasing and parking garage finance programs, higher education finance initiatives, mortgage-backed bond issues, the original community cable partnerships which became the foundation of Comcast, and the successful public offering of the first two casinos in Atlantic City.